ConnectedLib/connectedlib10/modules/mentoring/section-5-1.md

 subsection: five-one
 ---

-In our discussions with youth librarians from across the U.S., we discovered the variety of ways that they connect youth with adults mentors, such as:
+In our discussions with youth librarians from across the U.S., we discovered the variety of ways that they connect youth with adult mentors, such as:

 ## Opportunities for youth to explore new interests